Raniere (footballer)

-Raniere Silva dos Santos (born 16 August 1980) is a Brazilian footballer who plays as a goalkeeper for Muhlenbach.
+Raniere Silva dos Santos (born 16 August 1980) is a Brazilian footballer who plays as a goalkeeper for Blue Boys Muhlenbach.

 Club career

 Born in Itanhém, Bahia, Raniere started his career with Minas Gerais side América de Belo Horizonte, which he played 8 matches in 2001 Campeonato Brasileiro Série A and 2 matches in 2002 Copa do Brasil.

 In 2004, he left for Sampaio Corrêa for Taça Cidade de São Luís, 2004 Copa do Brasil, 2004 Campeonato Brasileiro Série C and Campeonato Maranhense.

 Raniere extended his contract with Sampaio Corrêa in January 2005 for another year.
 He played for the club at 2005 Copa do Brasil in national level.

 América de Natal

 In June 2005 he left for América de Natal for 2005 Campeonato Brasileiro Série C. That season he was the backup of Fabiano and the team finished as Série C runner and promoted.

 In January 2006, he signed a 1-year extension with América de Natal for Campeonato Potiguar and 2006 Campeonato Brasileiro Série B. He played once in round 5 (5 September 2006) as the captain Fabiano played almost all the season.